elatov/elatov.github.io/_posts/2013-03-15-rhcsa-and-rhce-chapter-8-network-installs.md

 ### 4. Start the FTP Server and Ensure it works

-Let&#8217;s enable service and start it:
+Let's enable service and start it:

     [root@rhel1 ~]# chkconfig vsftpd on
     [root@rhel1 ~]# service vsftpd start